jkimlab/TAMA/README.md

 -----------------
 * Creating a custom database with example reference set

+        source ./src/env.sh
         ./src/Create_customDB.pl -ref ./examples/ref_list.example -names ./examples/names.dmp.gz -nodes ./examples/nodes.dmp.gz -o example_db

+        * Please add the path of jellyfish to your PATH or run the code below before running Create_customDB.pl

+        source ./src/env.sh

+        * If you miss this step, creating Kraken database would be failed.

 * Options of running the creating custom database